Previous

 A welcoming outdoor area and an accessible ground floor, designed to accommodate life, are integral parts of the building.
 There is a strong connection between the indoors and outdoors, creating opportunities for an expanded use of the building.
 The landscape project incorporates a robust biodiversity strategy and rainwater management.
 We have explored how existing biodiverse areas can be preserved and how new vegetation can support this.
 In the inner courtyard, a forest is staged.
 Like a diorama, researchers and students can enjoy looking out into a small forest, but they cannot step into it.
 We are planting 160 trees: 25 multi-stemmed and 145 shrubs.
 The diorama transitions from a forest to a marsh after rainfall.
 Permeable surfaces in an organic pattern slow down rainwater and ensure infiltration.
 The zones between the building and the road act as ditches, collecting rainwater from the road, facade, and roof.
 The ditches hold it back and let it slowly seep down.
 During dry weather, the ditch appears beautifully, resembling a small meadow with blue flowers and tall grass.
 The green-planted facade makes it seem like the building is emerging from the ditch.
 The lower levels of the facade are damp areas with a permanent water hole and very moist soil where larger flowers and bushes grow.
 The middle levels imitate the beach or a steppe.
 Larger stones create dynamic sun and shadow patterns.
 Bare soil and gravel provide insects with places to dig their nests in the sunlit slope on the facade’s landscape.
 At the top, we plant habitats of bushes and smaller trees.
 The soil is inoculated with forest floor from DTU’s existing edge forest to introduce decomposers and bacteria.
 We also bring nature directly into the building, where trees in glass cylinders grow and create a living ceiling with their crowns.

-Certified Gold
+Certified Gold and Heart

 Our project for B313 contributes to DTU’s ambition to be the frontrunner for sustainable development by working systematically with sub-goals under the Sustainable Development Goals.
-Furthermore, the building is planned to be DGNB Gold, and we have developed a biodiversity strategy.
-Based on the analysis of the building’s context, we have examined how we can preserve the current biodiverse areas and how the new planting can support the growth of the existing species.
+Furthermore, the building is DGNB Gold and Heart certified, and we have developed a biodiversity strategy.
+Based on the analysis of the building’s context, we have examined how we can preserve the current biodiverse areas and how the planting can support the growth of the existing species.
 Based on this analysis, we have chosen to give the building green areas on everything from the roof to the façade, which addresses SDGs 3 and 15.
 Sustainability is the driving force behind our architectural choices so that all elements, in addition to being aesthetic, also have a concrete function.
 The office area of the climate laboratory is the first building of DTU, where the bearing structures are made entirely of wood as a more sustainable alternative to concrete.
 We have worked with SDGs 3 and 12 by using fewer layers in the architecture, thus minimizing the amount of material, and by designing so that the materials can be easily separated and reused, thus reducing waste.

 Timber Superstructure